Maldives opposition calls for Indian intervention as president imposes emergency rule

 Any Indian involvement would risk raising tensions further in the overwhelmingly Muslim archipelago of 400,000 people and intensify the rivalry with China.

-Aside from the intervention in 1988, India has generally tried to avoid meddling in the Maldives’ internal affairs, although it has continued to provide military and economic assistance.
+Aside from the 1988 intervention, India has generally tried to avoid meddling in the Maldives’ internal affairs, although it has continued to provide military and economic assistance.

-The tumult comes during the peak tourism season in Maldives, which earned $2.7 billion in 2016 from holidaymakers visiting luxury hotels and dive resorts scattered round the myriad tiny islands and coral atolls.
+The tumult comes during the peak tourism season in Maldives, which earned $2.7 billion in 2016 from holidaymakers visiting luxury hotels and scuba diving resorts scattered round the myriad tiny tropical islands and coral atolls.

-China, the United States and India have already issued advisories against travelling to the tropical islands, though most tourists would only pass through rather than stay in Male, the densely populated capital where the political tensions are highest.
+China, the United States and India have already issued advisories against travelling to the Maldives, though most tourists would only pass through rather than stay in Male, the densely populated capital where political tensions are highest.

 “It has affected business.
 We have advised our operators to not sell Maldives packages,” said Raman Singh Taneja, Managing Director, Flexi Tours Pvt Ltd in New Delhi that sends tour packages.
 “It’s like a coup there, worse than earlier.”

-Additional reporting by Ranga Sirilal in COLOMBO; Krishna N. Das in NEW DELHI, Ben Blanchard in BEIJING, David Brunnstrom and Makini Brice in WASHINGTON; Writing by Sanjeev Miglani; Editing by Simon Cameron-Moore
+Additional reporting by Ranga Sirilal in Colombo, Krishna N. Das in New Delhi, Ben Blanchard in Beijing, David Brunnstrom and Makini Brice in Washington; writing by Tom Lasseter and Sanjeev Miglani; editing by Mark Heinrich